nootey/avto-net-scrapper/README.md

 ## About the Project

 - This is my first scraper, created to monitor new listings on avto.net.
-- The project **will not maintained**, so there's a high chance that requests to Avtonet or Discord will **need to be updated** in the future.
+- The project **will not be maintained regularly**, so there's a high chance that requests to Avtonet or Discord will **need to be updated** in the future.

 ## Usage